SamuelGong/MIPSAssemblerAndDisassembler/README.md

 Note that you can also disassemble what Zhang Hai’s program has assembled.
 In other words, we share the same form of binary file format.

-# 4. LICENCE
+# 4. LICENSE
-The content of all the codes are supposed to use a licence [AGPLv3](./LICENCE)
+The content of all the codes are supposed to use a licence [AGPLv3](./LICENSE)

 # 5. HOW TO CONTRIBUTE
 1. Learn what is a AGPLv3, if you have not yet done so (see details above).